i3bar/core/README.md

 $ i3 reload
 ```

 > **Note**: You should now have a basic, but awesome i3bar displayed!
-I may have forgot something, or made a mistake when publishing the library.
+I may have forgotten something, or made a mistake when publishing the library.
 If any error occured, or you are unsure about something, please feel free to [open an issue](./issues).

 ## API